It’s berry season! This handy guide will help you find the best summer berries in Metro Vancouver.

 Wear a mask and if you feel sick, stay home.

-Where to find the best berries in Metro Vancouver
+Where to buy the best berries in Metro Vancouver

 Arjuna Berry Farms/Arjuna Fruit Stand – Strawberries and Raspberries

 Arjuna Berry farms is a family operated farm.
-The fruit stand is open from June through September.
+The fruit stand is open from June through September from 10 am until 6 pm.

 Location: 2320 Huntingdon Road, Abbotsford